cognesy/instructor-php/README.md

 ## What is Instructor?

-Instructor is a library that allows you to extract structured, validated data from unstructured text or OpenAI style chat sequence arrays.
+Instructor is a library that allows you to extract structured, validated data from multiple types of inputs: text, images or OpenAI style chat sequence arrays.
 It is powered by Large Language Models (LLMs).

 Instructor for PHP is inspired by the [Instructor](https://jxnl.github.io/instructor/) library for Python created by [Jason Liu](https://twitter.com/jxnlco).